Merkel cell carcinoma

 - Lymph node ultrasound scan

-- Imaging using X-rays, CT and MRI scans
+- Imaging using X-rays, CT, MRI and PET scans.

-A specific Merkel cell carcinoma staging system is pubished by the American Joint Committee on Cancer.
+A specific Merkel cell carcinoma staging system is published by the American Joint Committee on Cancer.

 Longterm survival is likely if the lymph nodes do not contain tumour cells.